WandaChen/DataVisualizationProject/README.md

 # DataVisualizationProject
+#### Background
+Recently I heard a news regarding equal pay for both male and female, which made me more interested in this issue.
+I wondered if culture or other issues caused the gender wage gap.

 ### Summary
 Gender Wage Gap Project  - Using Data visualization to see different countries' median gender wage gap in the 21st Century.
-Recently I heard a news regarding equal pay for both male and female, which made me more interested in this issue.
-I wondered if culture or other issues caused the gender wage gap.
-The top 2 countries that have the largest gender wage gap (Korea and Japan) might be due to culture issues - Male chauvinism for example.
+1) The top 2 countries that have the largest gender wage gap (Korea and Japan) might be due to culture issues - Male chauvinism for example.
+2) New Zealand seems to have the lowest percentage across the years.
+Although Hungry had the lowest percentage for a few years,  it also had a few years that were more than 10%.
+3) Most of the countries' gender wage gap between male and female was between 10% and 25%.

 ### Design
 1. Data Selection – I decided to pick the data that is from OECD Data about Gender Wage gap https://data.oecd.org/earnwage/gender-wage-gap.htm.
 When I saw the map, it looked similar to the D3 lesson that about World Cup.
 But it also made me interested and wanted to answer the question - “Will gender wage gap depend on the country that is labeled as first World, developing country, or will other cultural background affect the gender wage gap?”
 Especially recently I heard on the news about the equal pay for both male and female.
 It maked me even more interested in this issue.